zoriya/blog/content/blogs/transcoder/index.md

 For [Kyoo](https://github.com/zoriya/kyoo), I need to play video on a variety of clients (browsers, TVs, mobile apps).
 Clients does not always support the video codec of the source video since videos are user provided.
 Any valid video should work everywhere.
 Users should not have to worry about converting videos for Kyoo to work, everything should Work™ the first time.

-Users don't always have a stable connection, but they should be able to play their video, even if they are on a train.
+Users don't always have a stable connection, but they should be able to play their video.
+Even if they are on a train.
 Those constraints mean that Kyoo needs a service to change videos codec and file size (transcode) on the fly.
 Why on the fly?
 Because we don't want users to store all their videos 5 times (the original, a 480p version, a 720p version and so on).

 ## The goal